-We estimate our returns reserve by utilizing historical information and data obtained from external sources, along with the shelf life of the product.
+We estimate our returns reserve by utilizing historical information and returns data obtained from external sources, along with the shelf life of the product.
+We believe that the information obtained from external sources is reliable, but we are unable to independently verify the accuracy of such data.
 We track the actual returns on a lot-by-lot basis along with date of production and date of expiration.
 We review the actual returns experience for trends.
 We calculate our returns reserve by applying an estimated return rate to the quantity of units sold that is subject to future return.
 We routinely assess our experience with product returns and adjust the reserves accordingly.
 Revisions in returns estimates are charged to income in the period in which the information that gives rise to the revision becomes known.

-- Government Chargebacks: Government chargebacks are contractual commitments by us to provide MUSE to federal government organizations including the Veterans Administration at specified prices.
-Government chargeback allowances are recorded at the time of sale and accrued as a reserve.
-In estimating the government chargeback reserve, we analyze actual chargeback amounts and apply chargeback rates to estimates of the quantity of units subject to chargeback.
-We routinely reassess the chargeback estimates and adjust the reserves accordingly. - Other Rebates: We estimate amounts payable by us for rebate programs, primarily with managed care organizations, for the reimbursement of portions of the prescriptions filled that are covered by these programs.
-Rebate allowances are estimated and reserved at the time of sale.
-We estimate this reserve by utilizing historical information, contractual and statutory requirements, estimated quantities sold to these organizations and estimated customer inventory levels.
-Effective January 1, 2006, MUSE no longer qualifies for Medicaid reimbursement and effective January 1, 2007, MUSE no longer qualifies for Medicare Part D. - Cash Discounts: We offer cash discounts to wholesaler distributors, generally 2% of the sales price as an incentive for prompt payment.
+- Chargebacks: Chargebacks include government chargebacks which are contractual commitments by us to provide MUSE to federal government organizations including the Veterans Administration at specified prices and other rebate programs, primarily with Medicaid, Medicare Part D and managed care organizations, for the reimbursement of portions of the prescriptions filled that are covered by these programs.
+Allowances for chargebacks are recorded at the time of sale to the wholesaler distributors and accrued as a reserve.
+In estimating the chargeback reserve, we analyze actual government chargeback and rebate amounts paid and apply chargeback rates to estimates of the quantity of units subject to chargeback.
+We estimate this reserve by utilizing historical information, contractual and statutory requirements, end-customer prescription demand data, estimated quantities sold to these organizations and estimated wholesaler inventory levels based upon data obtained from our larger wholesaler customers.
+We believe that the information received from the wholesaler customers regarding inventory levels and information received from external sources regarding end-customer prescription demand are reliable, but we are unable to independently verify the accuracy of such data.
+Effective January 1, 2006, MUSE no longer qualifies for Medicaid reimbursement and effective January 1, 2007, MUSE no longer qualifies for Medicare Part D. We routinely reassess the chargeback estimates and adjust the reserves accordingly. - Cash Discounts: We offer cash discounts to wholesaler distributors, generally 2% of the sales price as an incentive for prompt payment.
 The estimate of cash discounts is recorded at the time of sale.
 We account for the cash discounts by reducing accounts receivable by the full amount of the discounts we expect wholesaler distributors to take.